php-dev-br/laravel-doc-pt-br/http-tests.md

 <a name="authentication-assertions"></a>
 ### Authentication Assertions

-Laravel also provides a variety of authentication related assertions for your [PHPUnit](https://phpunit.de/) feature tests:
+Laravel also provides a variety of authentication related assertions for your [PHPUnit](https://phpunit.de/) tests:

 Method  | Description
 ------------- | -------------